-- Nutrition is extremely important to promote beard growth.
+- Proper nutrition is vital to promote beard growth.

-- Certain supplements do work to boost beard and mustache thickness.
+- Certain supplements do work to boost beard thickness.

 - Minoxidil is a way to grow facial hair even if you can’t naturally do it.

-- Microneedling is proven to work and nicely works together with minox.
+- Microneedling is proven to work and works together with minoxidil.

-- Red light therapy is almost completely unknown body hack that works.
+- Red light therapy is an almost entirely unknown hack that works.